Mahmoudgalalz/Email-Validation-API/README.md

 - This API has Only POST Method
 - it's a best practice on API development with ExpressJS
 - It's can be used on any project
+- I used serverless functions to deploy it
 # Method
 POST